Russian submarine Barnaul: Construction and career

 The submarine was laid down on 9 May 1985 at Amur Shipyard, Komsomolsk-on-Amur.
 Launched on 28 May 1986 and commissioned on 30 December 1987.

-On 28 April 1992, he was reclassified as a nuclear submarine.
+On 28 April 1992, she was reclassified as a nuclear submarine.

 In 1993, she won the prize of the Commander-in-Chief of the Navy for the best mine setting.

 On 13 April 1993, he received the name Delfin.

 His last voyage took place in September 1997.

 In March 1998, she was transferred to the 10th DPL of the 2nd FLPL of the Pacific Fleet.

 On 9 February 2002, the boat was given the name Barnaul in connection with the establishment of patronage over it by the administration of the city of Barnaul.

 In 2006, he was sent for repairs to the Zvezda Far East Plant in the city of Bolshoy Kamen.

 Due to the financing and workload of the plant with other orders, the repair of the boat did not begin until 2013.
 In the same year, it was decided to dispose of the submarine until 2016.
 This is largely due to the fact that Barnaul was used as a donor of spare parts for the restoration of other ships of its class.

 In 2014, it was announced that the Zvezda Far East shipyard would repair the boat by the end of 2014, but the renovation never started.

 In 2018, the first reports appeared that work was planned to dismantle the ship.

 The boat was disposed of in PD-41 together with SSV-33 Ural between 2018 and 2019.